VeriFuzzy: A Dynamic Verifiable Fuzzy Search Service for Encrypted Cloud Data: Our VeriFuzzy scheme

-This chapter details the scheme design, closely adhering to specified objectives.
-For robustness (\textbf{G1}), DVSF achieved through fuzzifying index keywords and enhanced virtual binary tree construction, enabling spelling error tolerance and dynamic data updates; for verifiability (\textbf{G2}), ensured by ciphertext digest recalculation and search tree reconstruction; for efficiency (\textbf{G3}), Implemented via trapdoor computation and top-down search algorithms for optimized query processing; for security and privacy (\textbf{G4}), Security Analysis \ref{SecurityAnalysis} will be fully explained.
+This section details the design of our scheme, closely adhering to the specified objectives.
+For robustness (\textbf{G1}), VeriFuzzy achieves this through fuzzifying index keywords and enhanced virtual binary tree construction, enabling spelling error tolerance and dynamic data updates; for verifiability (\textbf{G2}), ensured by ciphertext digest recalculation and search tree reconstruction; for efficiency (\textbf{G3}), Implemented via trapdoor computation and top-down search algorithms for optimized query processing; for security and privacy (\textbf{G4}), Security Analysis \ref{SecurityAnalysis} will be fully explained.